Rezzt-93/-data-analytics-portfolio-projects/powerbi/himalayan expeditions/README.md

 # Project Overview
 The project was created to answer four main questions:
--How has Himalayan expedition activity changed over time?
+- How has Himalayan expedition activity changed over time?
--Which peaks attracted the most expeditions and achieved the highest success rates?
+- Which peaks attracted the most expeditions and achieved the highest success rates?
--Which peaks combined expedition success with elevated recorded risk?
+- Which peaks combined expedition success with elevated recorded risk?
--Where did registered expedition participants come from?
+- Where did registered expedition participants come from?

 The final report contains four pages:
 `Expedition Trends`